Deep reinforcement learning for process design: Review and perspective

 Value-based agents learn a functional approximator of the value function ($V_{\pi}(\mathbf{s})$) to take actions.
 The value function outputs the expected returns after the current process step $t$ given a state $\mathbf{s}$ and a policy $\pi$: $V_{\pi}(\mathbf{s}) = \mathbb{E}_{\pi} \left [ G_{t} |\mathbf{s} \right ]$, where returns $G_{t}$:

 where $\gamma^k$ are the discount rates to determine the present value of future rewards, and $k$ is the process step from $t$ to the end of the episode.
 Similarly, we can also derive the state-action value function, namely the quality function $Q_{\pi}$, which calculates the expected returns given a state $\mathbf{s}$ and action $\mathbf{a}$, following policy $\pi$: $Q_{\pi}(\mathbf{s},\mathbf{a}) = \mathbb{E}_{\pi} \left [ G_{t} |\mathbf{s},\mathbf{a} \right ]$.
 Depending on the calculated V-/Q-value, different search algorithms such as best-first search or nearest neighbors are used to choose the final action.
-In the context of RL in process design, three works~\supercite{Khan2020_Searchingoptimalprocess,Wang2022_Reinforcementlearningautomated,Kim2023_Processdesignoptimization} deployed Q-learning based agent to perform process synthesis tasks.
+In the context of RL in process design, three works~\cite{Khan2020_Searchingoptimalprocess,Wang2022_Reinforcementlearningautomated,Kim2023_Processdesignoptimization} deployed Q-learning based agent to perform process synthesis tasks.
 However, traditional value-based agents can only take discrete actions, which hinders further development because continuous decision-making of design or operating variables is vital in process design tasks.

 Policy-based agents directly learn a functional approximator of the policy function.
 Specifically, the policy approximator $\pi_{\theta}$ maps the current states $\mathbf{s}$ to the actions $\mathbf{a}$: $\pi_{\theta}(\mathbf{s}) = \mathbf{a}$.
 And the optimal policy $\pi^{*}$ is obtained by maximizing the expected return $\mathbb{E}_{\theta} \left [ G_{t} \right ]$ through policy gradient or policy-search methods.
-In the context of RL in process design, Sachio et al.~\supercite{Sachio2022_Integratingprocessdesign} and Perera et al.~\supercite{Perera2020_Introducingreinforcementlearning} utilized policy gradient methods and policy-search methods to perform process design tasks, respectively.
+In the context of RL in process design, Sachio et al.~\cite{Sachio2022_Integratingprocessdesign} and Perera et al.~\cite{Perera2020_Introducingreinforcementlearning} utilized policy gradient methods and policy-search methods to perform process design tasks, respectively.
 Compared to the value-based approach, the policy-based agent can handle both discrete and continuous actions.
-However, policy-based methods are known for high variance and sub-optimal local solutions~\supercite{Nachum2017_BridgingGapValue}.
+However, policy-based methods are known for high variance and sub-optimal local solutions~\cite{Nachum2017_BridgingGapValue}.